San Jose Discrimination Lawyers Explain Direct Evidence of Disparate Treatment

 San Jose discrimination lawyers can explain that direct evidence is not essential to prove discrimination.
 Instead, many cases are based on circumstantial evidence that meets the burden of proof to show discriminatory intent.

-If you believe that you may have direct evidence of disparate treatment or would like to discuss your case with San Jose discrimination lawyers, contact the Costanzo Law Firm by calling (408) 993-8493.
+If you believe that you may have direct evidence of disparate treatment or would like to discuss your case with San Jose discrimination lawyers, contact the Costanzo Law Firm, APC by calling 408-993-8493.